LDemetrios/Typst4Gradle/README.md

 ## Plans

-- [ ] Add support of downloading third-party libraries
+- [x] Add support of downloading third-party libraries
 - [ ] Make theme customization more straightforward
-  See file

 ## Contacts
 If you experience bugs or have proposal for improvements, feel free to open issues.